1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-Supporting Minority & Women-owned Businesses Technical Assistance Grant is a grant from the Montgomery County LGBT Business Council that funds free technical assistance services for historically disadvantaged small businesses in Montgomery County, Pennsylvania.
+Supporting Minority and Women-owned Businesses Technical Assistance Grant is a grant from the Montgomery County LGBT Business Council that funds free technical assistance services for historically disadvantaged small businesses in Montgomery County, Pennsylvania.

-Covered services include one-on-one coaching in finance, marketing, and operations; workshops on digital tools and capital readiness; help with certification and financing applications; and access to a statewide partner network.
-To be eligible, businesses must be minority-owned, women-owned, located in a HUD Qualified Census Tract, negatively impacted by COVID-19, or be a current Business Council member.
+Services include one-on-one coaching in finance, compliance, marketing, and operations; workshops on digital tools and capital readiness; certification application support; and access to a statewide business resource network.
+Eligible businesses must be minority-owned, women-owned, located in a HUD Qualified Census Tract, or negatively impacted by COVID-19.
+This is not a direct cash grant but covers the full cost of services.

 Get alerted about grants like this